 Our companys Health and Safety Policy is available on this website for ready downloading.
-The Policy is regularly reviewed by our Health and Safety advisor Shirley Newman B.Sc.
-M.Sc. a member of the Institute of Occupational Health and Safety.
+The Policy is regularly reviewed by our Health and Safety advisor Tracey Ellis of Worksafe Consultancy.
 Prior to commencing work all WGL Stoneclean teams will supply site management with site specific Method Statements and Risk Assessments.
 Health and Safety issues are regularly raised at our weekly Monday morning meetings for all personnel covering the issues of the week.
-WGL Stoneclean is a Constructionline approved sub-contractor, and has been for the last four years..
+WGL Stoneclean is a Constructionline approved sub-contractor, and has been for the last seven years..
 All WGL Stoneclean electrical equipment is regularly PAT tested and all our blast pots inspected annually.

-The companys commitment to training is illustrated by the award of four NVQ Level II Certificates in Fade Restoration in 2007/8 to our operatives.
+The companys commitment to training is illustrated by the award of four NVQ Level II Certificates in Facade Restoration to our operatives.
 These certificates were four of the first 25 certificates awarded in the UK.
-Our operatives also hold IPAF Certification for the use of truck mounted, self propelled and scissor lift operation.
+Two level III certificates in Facade Restoration which they now gold Gold CSCS cards for, our operatives also hold IPAF Certification for the use of truck mounted, self propelled and scissor lift operation, PASMA and Level III award in Understanding repair and maintenance of traditional pre 1919 buildings.
 Copies of these cards are available on request.
 Over the last five years, in-house training courses have covered the use of specialist cleaning equipment for both abrasive blasting and super-heated steam generators, scaffold tower erection, working at height regulations, Vibration at work Regulations, Management of Hazardous Chemicals, Maintenance and Inspection of Plant and Equipment.
-We are currently pursuing the award of Heritage CSCS cards for our operatives to facilitate their work on buildings constructed before 1919.

 In the last five years we have tackled and developed a number of innovative procedures to complement our core activities.
 They include: